-7.4.1 With regard to access and highway safety, the proposal involves changes to the proposed access to the parking spaces for No.4, enlarging this in order that it can become a shared access for both No's 4 and 5 Ditchmore Lane.
+7.4.1 With regard to access and highway safety, the proposal involves alterations to the access to the site from Ditchmore Lane which would be used to access car parking to the front of no's 4 sand 5 and would extend the driveway to the rear of the property between no's 4 and 5.
+The access is a private access road which has a junction with Ditchmore Lane which is classified as a local access road.
 The highway authority has assessed the changes and is raising no objection in terms of proposed traffic generation created from the new development or highway safety.